AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/faq.md

 **What is “matches a user attribute” in the Filter operators?**

-User attributes are applied to users such as business Id, first name, or last name, but because our users are you (our customers), and not your customers, user attributes actually can not be used in the Bizible Discover experience.
+User attributes are applied to users such as business Id, first name, or last name, but because our users are you (our customers), and not your customers, user attributes actually can not be used in the Marketo Measure Discover experience.
 Please feel free to ignore this option.
 We are working on a better custom filter experience that will remove filters that don’t apply to our customers.

 **How come some default date ranges go through the first of the following month?**